 Ms. Kelsey McElroy holds her Master’s Degree in Psychology from the University of Alabama in Huntsville.
 In 2015, she became a Certified Specialist of Psychometry.
 She has worked with children and adults of all ages as a psychometrist and under the supervision of Dr. Megan Crisler, is trained in the administration of gold standard measures used for diagnosis of ASD, such as the ADOS-2.
 She is additionally skilled in the administration of most common psychological and neuropsychological measures.
 Being a psychological technician has given Kelsey a unique perspective and led to her interest in applied behavior analysis, as ABA approaches have led to increased compliance and performance across many evaluations and clinical experiences.
-Fall 2017, Kelsey will begin earning her certification in Applied Behavior Analysis (BCBA concentration) from the Florida Institute of Technology and she is excited to expand her skill base, knowledge of assessment, and treatment approaches for children and adults.
+Fall 2017, Kelsey began earning her certification in Applied Behavior Analysis (BCBA concentration) from the Florida Institute of Technology and is excited to expand her skill base, knowledge of assessment, and treatment approaches for children and adults.

 Kelsey feels that it is very important to keep up with current research, and enjoys going to conferences and presentations in order to utilize best practices in her field.
 Her previous research experience involved (learning and retention of words).
 Kelsey has significant interest in child behavior, and she particularly loves to work with toddlers and young children.
 She is notably skilled at helping nervous children feel comfortable in unfamiliar situations.
 For the last two years, she has helped Dr. Crisler facilitate social skills groups for teens and young adults with ASD, along with other neurodevelopmental differences.